johnweghorst/home-network-simulated-lab/README.md

 Thank you very much for reading this lab.
 It was a doozy figuring out how to make this topology work in Packet Tracer, but I accomplished my goal of how I would set up a home network within the limitations of Packet Tracer.
 It also resolidified the knowledge I obtained studying for and obtaining my CCNA certificate.

-In reality, I would just purchase an all-in-one unit that can perform all of these functions in one like a Ubiquiti Dream Machine or a pfSense firewall.
+In reality, I would just purchase an all-in-one unit that can perform all of these functions in one like a Ubiquiti Dream Machine Pro with an Access Point.
 Those labs may come next.
 Thank you for reading.